humanode-network/vortex-experimental-mockups/docs/vortex-simulation-local-dev.md

 For convenience, this repo ships with a default `humanodeRpcUrl` pointing to the public Humanode mainnet explorer RPC.

+- Chamber voting bootstrap (optional):
+  - `public/sim-config.json` → `genesisChamberMembers` can list initial eligible voters per `chamberId` (including `general`).
+  - This is needed to allow the first specialization chamber votes before anyone has an accepted proposal.

 - `SIM_ACTIVE_GOVERNORS` (optional): active governors baseline used for quorum math (defaults to `150`).
 - `SIM_REQUIRED_POOL_VOTES` (optional): per-era required pool actions (defaults to `1`).
 - `SIM_REQUIRED_CHAMBER_VOTES` (optional): per-era required chamber actions (defaults to `1`).